vzaffalon/RockDroidWeb/docs/contents/articles/002-installation-guidelines/index.md

 cd blur-admin
 npm install
 ```
-This will setup a working copy of BlurAdmin on your local machine
+This will setup a working copy of RockDroid on your local machine

 ## Running local copy